Apoorva7506/Unicode-Backend/README.md

 # Apoorva Ambulgekar

 # Unicode-Backend (DJANGO)
-## These are tasks that had to be completed for college committee.
+## These are tasks that had to be completed for the college committee interview.
 ## These tasks are based on DJANGO.

 # Task 1 :